Quetico Park Permits, Rules and Regulations

 NOTE: Passports are required for all travel into Canada.
 “Passport Cards” are valid for paddle entry into Quetico Park.
 Please be sure to apply at least three months prior to the proposed dates of your trip.
 Application information may be found on the US State Department website.

 With the closure of the Canadian Customs & Immigration Station outpost at Prairie Portage on Basswood Lake, direct clearance for canoeists paddling into Canada’s Quetico Park from the United States has been eliminated.

-A procedure, called a “CANPASS” or Remote Area Border Crossing (RABC) Permit, is required for all persons who have reached the age of 18.
+The procedure, called a “CANPASS” or Remote Area Border Crossing (RABC) Permit, is required for those who have reached the age of 18.

-REQUIRED for all persons entering Quetico Park by PADDLING through Prairie Portage.
+REQUIRED for all adults entering Quetico Park by PADDLING through Prairie Portage.